 - Nutrisystem: You can get 40% off + an extra $50 off with this promo code!

 - Jenny Craig: Not conceding defeat?
-Consider their 12-week Trial for $16+ food
+Consider their 12-week Trial with $120+ in free food

 Other meal delivery diets include The South Beach Diet (reviews, coupons), BistroMD (reviews, coupons), and Medifast (reviews, coupons).
 If you are into cooking your own food, consider Weight Watchers (reviews, coupons) or even weekly DIY meals from Home Chef (coupons)!